quoctuan0405/threejs-room-scene/README.md

 For the sake of simplicity, this project use no framework, just vanilla javascript, typescript and vite.

 # Scripts
-First, let install all dependencies:
+First, let's install all dependencies:
 ```
 pnpm install
 # or